 Cyrus Gentry | Board Member | Joined 2019

 Mr. Gentry is a Principal at Stonepeak Infrastructure Partners, where he focuses on helping to lead their investments in the telecommunications and water sectors.
 He currently sits on the Board of two platform investments, Cologix and euNetworks.
 Prior to Stonepeak, he was a Principal at BC Partners, focusing on investments in the industrials and telecommunications sectors.
 He also has investing and transaction experience across a broad range of sectors while at Advent International and J.P.
 Morgan.
 Cyrus is a citizen of the United States and United Kingdom and holds a Bachelor of Science in Applied Economics and Management from Cornell University.
-A proud resident of Brooklyn Heights, he enjoys time on the New York waterfront with his wife.

 Catherine McVay Hughes | Board Member | Joined 2017